fokx/udp-multicast-chat/README.md

+tested work in Virtualbox Ubuntu make sure firewall opens port not work on ArchLinux (message not shown)

 # UDP Multicast Chat Room
 UDP multicast provides a mechanism for one-to-many communication in a network.
 Unlike broadcasting, a multicast may only be received by those subscribed to the particular multicast address of interest.
 This application implements a basic chat room multicast over a local area network.